moyano83/High-Performance-Spark/README.md

     abstraction `JdbcDialects` to speak with the different vendors.
 The `save()` method does not require a path as the information about the table is already available.
     * Parquet: Parquet provides space-efficiency, ability to split across multiple files, compression, nested types.
-    ..
     We can load a parquet file by calling `df.format("parquet").load(path)`.
     * Hive Tables: If hive is configured, we can load tables with `session.read.table("myTable")` and save results to a table with `df.write.saveAsTable("myTable")`.
     * RDDs: Can be converted to dataframes by providing a StructType with the schema definition.
 DataFrames can be converted to RDDs of Row objects (by calling the `.rdd` method).
-    * Local collections: You can create a dataframe from a local collection by calling `session.createDataFrame (seqOfObjects)`.
+    * Local collections: You can create a dataframe from a local collection by calling: session.createDataFrame(seqOfObjects)
     * Additional Formats: Some vendors publish their own implementations like Avro, RedShift, CSV.
 This custom packages can be included by passing the `--packages <package>` argument to the shell or submit.